SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 </tbody>
 </table>

->**Info:** The time parameters should be related to one another in the following way: renewal timeout < token lifespan < absolute timeout.
+>**Info:** The time parameters should depend on each other in the following manner: renewal timeout < token lifespan < absolute timeout.
 > Moreover, the renewal timeout should be approximately half of the token lifespan.
 >
 > Therefore, the recommended settings for a standard use case for OAI-Secure are the following: